rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

 isDrinkingAge' (Age a) = a >= 21
 ```

-But this is the type proliferation the `null` and _Bean_ concepts have been trying to avoid in the first place.
-So if we feel strongly about checking age on `Person` we can use Haskell's ability to program with polymorphic fields:
+If we feel strongly about checking age on `Person` type, we can use Haskell's ability to program with polymorphic fields:

 ``` haskell
 {-## LANGUAGE TypeApplications ##-}